allypaixao/waes_assignment/README.md

 - Open a new terminal console
 - From the project root:
 	- run the command: mvn compile test
+-
+- The results can be verified at: /reports/report.html

+#Improvements
+-TODOs were added on the code as suggestion to improve;

+#Other Comments:
-- After the run a failure will be displayed as one scenario is failling:
+- After the run a failure will be displayed as one scenario is always failling:
 	- Scenario ErrorMessages#004 is failing as right side empty message is not returning as expected.
-- The results can be verified at: /reports/report.html
+- Scenario ErrorMessages#005 (failed sometimes as the random data genarator needs improvement to not return an id alredy used);
+- Other scenarios failed sometimes when the tests were run many times on a same setion;
+- For get method when the ID was not initiated it returns 204 or 404 on different executions, not sure why, needs more investigation;